 The above touches on most of the points I made in the first half of the presentation, a presentation I hope makes for a useful primer on deep learning.
 The key takeaway is that the breakthroughs in 2006 have enabled deep neural networks that are able automatically to learn rich representations of data.
 This unsupervised feature learning is proving extremely helpful in domains where individual data points are not very useful but many individual points taken together convey quite a bit of information.
 This accomplishment that has proven particularly useful in areas like computer vision, speech recognition, and natural language processing.

 The second half of the talk was a whirlwind tour through the topics that fall under the umbrella term of ‘deep learning’.
-I’ll include links to some resources that go into further detail, but feel free contact me by email or leave a comment below if there are any questions you have or if you’d like pointers on where to find additional material.
+Feel free to contact me by email or leave a comment below if there are any questions you have or if you’d like pointers on where to find additional material.

 This post was written by Dallin Akagi.
 Please post any feedback, comments, or questions below or send an email to <firstname>@datarobot.com